browserengineering/book/book/forms.md

 ```

 Finally we read the body, but only when the `Content-Length` header
-tells us how much of it to read (that\'s why that header is mandatory on
+tells us how much of it to read (that's why that header is mandatory on
 `POST` requests):

 ``` {.python}